Explore eyam:

 There is lots to see and do in our beautiful village.
 Use the map to explore what we have to offer...

-Community shop in the courtyard at Eyam Hall selling second hand books, CDs and DVDs.
-Closed until March
+Community shop in the courtyard at Eyam Hall selling second-hand books, and DVDs.
+Open 11-3 at weekends and on Bank Holidays.

-Eyam Church, dating from the 12th Century, closed to visitors . www.eyamchurch.org
+Eyam Church, dating from the 12th Century now open to visitors . www.eyamchurch.org

 This historic house and garden has been the home of the Wright family since 1672.
 Learn more about Eyam Hall and enjoy the family history.
 Opening hours vary each year. www.eyamhall.net.